Mar85562/calendar_app/README.md

 # calendar_app

-Calendar App with reminder and to-do functionalities
+Calendar App with reminder and to-do functionalities.
+Development still in progress.
+Other functionalities to be added include: adding new events, reminders, deployment etc...

 ## Getting Started